 There are two main types:

-- the native Culex mosquito, which can transmit the West Nile virus
+- The native Culex mosquito, which can transmit the West Nile virus.

 They tend to show up at different times, according to Anais Medina Diaz, a spokesperson for the Greater Los Angeles County Vector Control District.

-Around June, July, August:
+Around April through August:

 Around September, October, November: